Family Research Scholars Program 2015-2016

 - List the sponsor(s) to whom you anticipate submitting the proposal and deadlines and a well conceptualized rationale for approaching these funders.

-- Indicate preferred semester for taking a course release.
+- Which semester do you anticipate taking a course release?

 - Detail other external sponsored research support received (prior success in securing funding does not diminish your chances of participating in the program.

-- Please indicate if you will also be applying to the Institute for Social Science Research program, which offers a similar faculty grant development seminar series for faculty.
+- Indicate if you will also be applying to any other faculty grant development seminar series for faculty including the Institute for Social Science Research program.

 Please also include:

-- Signed FRSP Participation Agreement Form from your Chair (and Dean if appropriate*) - upload and/or email by 1/16/13
+- · Signed FRSP Participation Agreement Form from your Chair (and Dean if appropriate*) - upload and/or email by deadline (TBD)

 You can find the form here: Download PDF